Scalable Web by Stateless Development

 Don't store any user state on the web server side

-It means that you need to say goodbye to several “lazy programming” practices and in particular, you should stop using the SESSION variables to store user state variables like user id, user name, permissions level etc. I will explain below the details and how to implement the stateless web development, this is fairly easy
+It means that you need to say goodbye to several “lazy programming” practices, in particular, you should stop using SESSION variables to store user state variables like user id, user name, permissions level, etc. I will explain below the details and how to implement stateless web development; this is fairly easy.

-So the solution is not to store any states on the web server side, but to use the client side, or the databases (or both) to store it.
-This can be done in many ways, if we consider the above example, the developers could have:
+The solution is not to store any states on the web server side, but to use the client side or the databases (or both) to store it.
+This can be done in many ways.
+Considering the above example, the developers could have:

-1. Once the Suzy logged in, store a cookie in Suzy’s browser.
-The cookie will contain Suzy’s User ID, and lets call this cookie “cookie_user_id
+1. Once Suzy logs in, store a cookie in Suzy’s browser.
+The cookie will contain Suzy’s User ID, and let’s call this cookie “cookie_user_id.”

-2. Store all Suzy’s user permissions, like which pages she is allowed to access, on the database side
+2. Store all of Suzy’s user permissions, like which pages she is allowed to access, on the database side.

-Databases, unlike webservers, are easily scalable (I will devote a new blog for that subject in the future).
-It means that if you host a stateless application and scale it by building several web servers and several databases servers, the stateless conditions will guarantee that your web app will continue to work properly
+Databases, unlike webservers, are easily scalable (I will devote a new blog to that subject in the future).
+It means that if you host a stateless application and scale it by building several web servers and several database servers, the stateless conditions will guarantee that your web app will continue to work properly.

 All the best 🙂